ollprogram/TwitchDiscordBridge/README.md

 # TwitchDiscordBridge
 Links the Discord chat and the Twitch chat together.
-# Autors and Liscence :
+# Author and Liscence :
 Hi I'm ollprogram and I am the author of this project.
 Thanks for using it. </br>Please don't be afraid to report to me bugs or mistakes.
 I'll try to fix them.
 By the way, english isn't my main language, so i'm sorry for english mistakes but i'm open if you find some. </br>
 Find information about the liscence used for this project [here](https://github.com/ollprogram/TwitchDiscordBridge/blob/main/LICENSE).
 You need to know the liscence before using my app.
 It gives information about how you can use my project.